jisaacstone/stop_calculator_stevens_creek/README.md

 cd /path/to/your/project
 npm install

-To start the development server in the background:
+To start the development server in the background (install pm2 before: npm install -g pm2): pm2 start "npm run dev" --name myapp

-npm run dev &
+(Learn URL from, pm2 logs myapp)

 To build a static site: